 White ash is the largest of the ashes native to North America.
 Its growth is very responsive when growing in rich soils but is never a dominant forest species.
 Ash has been a part of American sports since the 1890s when Louisville Slugger started manufacturing a baseball bat with ash.
-Ash is still considered the best baseball bat material to use.
+White and red ash is still considered the best baseball bat material to use.

 One of the earliest reported uses of white ash was as a snake bite preventive.
 Ash leaves in a hunter's pocket or boots were "proved" to be offensive to rattlesnakes and thereby provided protection from them.
 Seeds of white ash are eaten by the wood duck, bob white, purple finch, pine grosbeak, and fox squirrel.
 White ash is used in yard, street, and roadside plantings and also has been planted on strip mines with some success.